Can You Legally Waive Your Patients’ Co-Pays?

 Risks for waiving co-pays under Medicare and Medicaid

-Routinely or regularly waiving co-pays for Medicare or Medicaid patients poses several issues for your practice.
-Because both Medicare and Medicaid are federally funded programs, you run the risk of violating several federal laws.
+Routinely or regularly waiving co-pays for Medicare or Medicaid patients poses several potential problems for your practice.
+Because both Medicare and Medicaid are federally funded programs, you run the risk of violating multiple federal laws.

 False Claims Act Violations